dini212/safePaws/README.md

 # 🐾 SafePaws – Animal Shelter & Adoption API

-This project is the final project of the Java Development Bootcamp, conducted in a group.
-This project aims to facilitate the adoption of stray animals in need of new homes by the general public through an online platform.
-Within this application, users can submit adoption requests to shelters, which have the ability to review and respond to these requests by either accepting or rejecting them.
-In this project, we use Java Spring Boot RestClient API for retrieving shelter addresses and JWT for authentication.
+The animal adoption process is often hindered by manual record-keeping and decentralized communication between shelters and potential adopters.
+SafePaws serves as an integrated backend solution designed to digitalize and streamline these operational workflows.

+This API facilitates animal data management, user registration, and an automated, secure adoption approval process.
+Built with a RESTful architecture, the system leverages Spring Boot RestClient to dynamically fetch shelter location and address data from a third-party external service.

 # 🚀 Features
-1. User Registration & Authentication (JWT-based)
-2. Shelter Management (CRUD)
-3. Animal Management (CRUD)
-4. Adoption Flow (request & approval)
-5. API Documentation (Swagger UI + Postman Collection)
-6. Secure endpoints with JWT token
-7. Database integration with MySQL
+1.** Secure Authentication:** Implemented JSON Web Token (JWT) based security to protect API endpoints and validate user sessions effectively.
+2.** Role-Based Adoption Workflow:** Structured the business logic to separate user roles; public users can submit adoption requests, while shelter administrators hold the full authority to review (accept or reject) these applications.
+3.** Third-Party API Integration:** Successfully integrated an external API service using Spring Boot RestClient to enrich operational shelter data.
+4. **Comprehensive Documentation:** All API endpoints are interactively documented using Swagger UI and thoroughly tested via a Postman Collection.

  # 🛠️ Tech Stack
-- Language: Java (Spring Boot)
+1. Core: Java, Spring Boot, Spring Security
-- Database: MySQL
+2. Database: MySQL
-- Authentication: JWT
-- Tools: Maven, Postman, SwaggerHub
+3. Tools & Build: Maven, Postman, SwaggerHub 4.Testing: JUnit, Postman API Testing
-- Testing: JUnit (planned), Postman Collection

 # ⚙️ Installation & Setup
 ### Clone this repository: